How heat propagates in liquid $^3$He: Abstract

 \section{Abstract}

-In Landau's Fermi liquid, transport is believed to be governed by scattering between quasi-particles.
-The normal liquid $^3$He conforms to this picture, but only when T$< 0.02$ T$_F$.
-Here, we observe that the deviation from the standard behavior is concomitant with the fermion-fermion scattering time falling below the Planckian time, $\frac{\hbar}{k_BT}$.
-The thermal diffusivity of this quantum liquid is bounded by a minimum set by fundamental physical constants and earlier observed in classical liquids, implying a role played by collective excitations.
-We identify a hydrodynamic sound mode as the main carrier of heat and the driver of the hitherto unexplained $T^{1/2}$ temperature dependence of thermal conductivity above 0.5 K. The observation implies transport by collective excitations in any Fermi liquid well below the degeneracy temperature.
+In Landau's Fermi liquid picture, transport is governed by scattering between quasi-particles.
+The normal liquid $^3$He conforms to this picture but only at very low temperature.
+Here, we show that the deviation from the standard behavior is concomitant with the fermion-fermion scattering time falling below the Planckian time, $\frac{\hbar}{k_{\rm B}T}$ and the thermal diffusivity of this quantum liquid is bounded by a minimum set by fundamental physical constants and observed in classical liquids.
+This points to collective excitations (a sound mode) as carriers of heat.
+We propose that this mode has a wavevector of 2$k_F$ and a mean free path equal to the de Broglie thermal length.
+This would provide an additional conducting channel with a $T^{1/2}$ temperature dependence, matching what is observed by experiments.
+The experimental data from 0.007 K to 3 K can be accounted for, with a margin of 10\%, if thermal conductivity is the sum of two contributions: one by quasi-particles (varying as the inverse of temperature) and and another by sound (following the square root of temperature).

 The impact of Landau’s Fermi liquid (FL) theory \cite{Landau1957} in condensed matter physics of the twentieth century can not be exaggerated.
 Before its formulation, the success of Sondheimer's picture of electrons in metals as a degenerate Fermi gas was a mystery \cite{giuliani_2008}.
 Even in a simple alkali metal such as Na, the Coulomb interaction between electrons is larger than the Fermi energy.
-Why wasn't this a problem for understanding physics of metallic solids?
+Why wasn't this a problem for understanding the physics of metallic solids?
 Landau solved this mystery by proposing that a strongly interacting system of fermions can be mapped to an ideal system consisting of ``quasi-particles'' without interaction, or rather with an interaction weak enough to be considered as a perturbation \cite{nozieres1999theory,giuliani_2008}.
 His theory was inspired by the less common isotope of helium, namely $^3$He \cite{Dobbs}, the first experimental platform for testing the theory.
 Decades later, the theory was also applied to strongly correlated metals, known as heavy-fermion systems \cite{hewson_1993}.